-One of the world’s greatest megalopolises, Jakarta is a dynamic city of daunting extremes with surreal juxtapositions on every street corner.
+One of the world’s greatest megalopolises, Jakarta is a dynamic and vibrant city.
+Its chaotic charm and juxtapositions can be found on every street.

-An organism unto itself, Jakarta is a town in the midst of a very public metamorphosis and, despite the maddening traffic, life here is lived at an all-out pace, driven by an industriousness and optimism that's palpable.
-Dysfunction be damned.
-It's developing at a pace that throws up challenges.
-Translation: it's no oil painting, yet beneath the unappealing facade of new build high-rises, relentless concrete and gridlocked streets, fringed with rickety slums and shrouded in a persistent blanket of smog, Jakarta has plenty of pleasant surprises, including a world-class food and coffee scene.
-Its citizens – even the poorest among them – are remarkably good-natured and positive, and compared to many of the world’s capitals, crime levels are low.
+An organism unto itself, Jakarta is a town in the midst of a very public metamorphosis and, despite the maddening traffic, life here is lived at speed, driven by an industriousness and optimism that's palpable.
+With this fast developing pace come challenges.
+It's no oil painting, yet beneath the new high-rises, relentless concrete, gridlocked streets, smattering of slums and a persistent blanket of smog, Jakarta has plenty of pleasant surprises, including a world-class food and coffee scene.
+Its citizens – even the poorest among them – remain good-natured and positive, and compared to many world capitals, crime levels are low.

 City of Contrasts

-From the steamy, richly scented streets of Chinatown and Glodok to Kota’s vestiges of a colonial past, the old city is filled with unexpected corners.
-Newer areas like Merdeka Square are where Indonesia presents the face it wants the world to see: bold and confident.
-Further south the city’s contrasts are on full display with luxurious mega-developments plopped next to humble neighbourhoods, with pockets of emerging art scenes and bohemian coffee shops.
-Across the city it’s possible to rub shoulders with Indonesia’s future leaders, artists, thinkers, movers and shakers in a bohemian cafe or a sleek lounge bar and then go clubbing till dawn and beyond, the sober desires of current lawmakers notwithstanding.
+From the steamy, potent streets of Chinatown and Glodok to Kota’s vestiges of a colonial past, the old city is the prequel to Jakarta's development.
+The newer Merdeka Square is where Indonesia presents the face it wants the world to see: bold and confident.
+Further south, luxurious mega-developments are plopped next to humble neighbourhoods, with pockets of emerging art scenes and bohemian coffee shops.
+Across the city it’s possible to rub shoulders with Indonesia’s future leaders and thinkers in sleek restaurants and roof-top bars.
+Hedonists can go clubbing and drinking 'till dawn, much to the dismay of the current administration.

 In Jakarta, you can find all of Indonesia.
-It’s not just that people pour in from all corners looking for a better life (as they’ve done for centuries), it’s that they bring along their own cultures, beliefs and desires from the nation’s 17,000 islands.
-The result is a wonderful melange.
+It’s not just that people pour in from all corners looking for a better life (as they’ve done for centuries), it’s that they bring along their wonderful melange of cultures, beliefs and desires from the nation’s 17,000 islands.
 Walk down an alley with food stalls and you’ll find a huge diversity of flavours, while the glitzy malls and hotels offer fine dining from around the archipelago and the world.
-Meanwhile, goods come in from all over and can be found being sold from simple shops and street corners around the clock.
+Meanwhile, goods come in from all over and are sold at shops and on street corners around the clock.

 Temptation & Allure